Virginia man trademarks dozens of possible new names for Washington NFL team

 "Football teams and NFL properties are known for being really aggressive for enforcing their brands and trademarks," he added.
 "So, it would be surprising if they didn't do something about it quickly if it turns out that one of these names is the one they intend to use."

 McCaulay was aware of this, however, so to boost his claim, he designed a website where he sells t-shirts, mugs, wine glasses and other merchandise featuring some of the names he trademarked.
-He told the Washington Times that he "went to the extreme of buying a lot of merchandise, making it my brand, and selling it."

-CBS News reached out to McCaulay for further comment but did not immediately hear back.
+He told CBS News he's personally rooting for Washington football team to pick Redtails as their new name.

 The Washington NFL franchise announced Monday it was "retiring" the Redskins name and logo immediately, following decades of criticism that both are offensive to Native Americans.
 The move came less than two weeks after owner Dan Snyder launched a "thorough review" amid pressure from sponsors.
 FedEx, Nike, Pepsi and Bank of America all lined up against the name, which was given to the franchise in 1933 when the team was still based in Boston.